metayeti/YABS.js/HOWTO.md

 To build this example, run `node build examples/game` from the repository root.

 To build this example while preserving debug features, run: `node build examples/game -debug` or `node build -debug examples/game`.

+## 7. Command line parameters

+Optional parameters begin with `--` and provide additional features to be used in the command line.

+- `--nofail` In a [batch build](#57-batch-building), will keep the build going even if any of the builds in line fail.
+- `--version` Displays version info.
+- `--help` Opens the online repository with help reference.